 Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.RR.20 Risk cause Population growth in Midlothian over the next 10 - 15 years will see Midlothian become the fastest growing Council in Scotland 0-15 population increase, projected at 20% in addition the Scottish Government has made a commitment to increase the current provision of free early years care from 600 to 1140 hours.
-Risk event Failure to resource and plan for these rises will significantly impact the Councils ability to fulfil its statutory obligations in relation to these groups.
+Risk event Failure to resource and plan for these rises will significantly Director Place; Executive Director Children, Young People and Partnerships; Chief Finance 4.
+School Roll Projections to be reviewed and updated 5.
+Business Support and Finance Business Partners reviewing external 4 5 impact the Councils ability to fulfil its statutory obligations in relation to these groups.
 The sustainable rate review may lead to significant increase in funding to providers; maintaining current rate is not an option if not deemed sustainable.
 The result could lead to a funding gap in future years.
-Risk effect Inadequate capacity within the school estate and/or Early Chief Executive; Executive Director Place; Executive Director Children, Young People and Partnerships; Chief Finance Officer 1.
-Learning Estate Strategy 2.
-Early Years Expansion to 1140 hours updates 3.
-Capital Strategy 4.
-School Roll Projections will be reviewed and updated 5.
-Business Support and Finance Business Partners reviewing external funding landscape closely for future funding options 4 5

-Years to cope with the projected increase in numbers.
+Risk effect Inadequate capacity within the school estate and/or Early Years to cope with the projected increase in numbers.
 Lack of staffing and/or financial support to build new schools Potential for additional unfunded request to place 4 year olds with August to December birthdays requesting additional year of 1140 hours, not currently funded by Scottish Government.

-Related Action C ode Related Action Related action latest note Managed By Due Date Status SRP.RR.
-20.0 1140 future years funding Q3 22/23: No change - awaiting outcome of funding position Q2 22/23: Potential increased costs associated with paying a sustainable rate to partner providers may place further pressure on containing service delivery costs within available funding.
-Scottish Government funding for 2023/24 will be known during Q3.
-Executive Director Children, Young People and Partnerships, Chief Officer Corporate Solutions; Chief Finance Officer 31-Mar-2023
+Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RR.20.0 1140 future years funding level is a concern and may have a negative on provision.
+Q3 22/23: No change - awaiting outcome of funding position Q2 22/23: Potential increased costs associated with paying a sustainable rate to partner providers may place further pressure on containing spring delivery costs within available.
+Executive Director Children, Young People and Partnerships, Chief Finance Officer 31-Mar-2023